Login E-loket

 Some key points and deviations from the ‘regular’ FWO participatory framework to consider:

-• Participation in the framework of the European co-funded partnerships does not interfere with the ‘regular/national’ FWO project submission framework, and is consequently not taken into account with regard to the max. available number of applications that can be applied for/run.
-However, researchers can only participate in a maximum of two different international consortia per call, provided they concern different subjects (additionally for this InterHeart call: “Each principal investigator can submit either 1 (one) proposal as project coordinator or up to 2 (two) proposals as simple partner (i.e. the coordinator of a proposal cannot be partner in another proposal)).
+• Participation in the framework of the European co-fund partnerships does not interfere with the ‘regular/national’ FWO project submission framework, and is consequently not taken into account with regard to the max. available number of applications that can be applied for/run.
+However, researchers can only participate in a maximum of two different international consortia per call, provided they concern different subjects (additionally for this Prevent-OO call: “Each principal investigator can submit either 1 (one) proposal as project coordinator or up to 2 (two) proposals as simple partner (i.e. the coordinator of a proposal cannot be partner in another proposal)).

 • Diverging overhead arrangements apply for what the fundamental and SBO funding channels are concerned, which is clarified in the call text (from p.
-28 onwards).
+34 onwards).

 • Projects have a max. duration of 36 months and should be budgeted accordingly.
 Automatic extensions/no-cost prolongations are not accepted in this framework.
 Consequently, article 28 of the FWO research project regulations and article 14 of the SBO project regulations are explicitly excluded.

-• The PI, for each of the participating institutions from Flanders, must hold an admissible appointment that fully covers the duration of the research project.
+• The PI, for each of the participating institutions from Flanders, must hold an eligible appointment that fully covers the duration of the research project.
 With regard to the ‘FO’ projects, and more specifically regarding the ‘emeritus’ regulation (artikel 10, §7): it does not apply in this context.

 • In essence the FWO funds pre-clinical research.